rmw2/assemblance/Readme.md

   - add operand size and type to tooltips
 * Support optimization
   - cache markup for each optimization level so you don't need to recompile
-  - delay cleanup of uploads folder until end of session

 ## Limitations
 * At this point the project will be restricted to the same subset of x86-64 used by Princeton's COS217.
 Specifically this excludes floating point arithmetic and assumes that functions take no more than six arguments, and that structs are not passed as arguments.